surgiie/vault-cli/README.md

 In this example, `SOME_ENV_VARIABLE_NAME="THE_VALUE"` will be included in your exported .env file.

-## Symlinking Vault Item Content To Files:
+## Exporting Vault Item Content To Files:

-If you have vault item content you want to symlink to a file, you can run the `symlink` command.
-For example, if your vault contains a private ssh key and you wish to symlink it to the `.ssh` directory:
+If you have vault item content you want to export to a file, you can run the `export:file` command.
+For example, if your vault contains a private ssh key and you wish to export that content to the `.ssh` directory:

-`vault symlink --link="ssh-private:/home/someuser/.ssh/id_rsa"`
+`vault export:file --file="ssh-private:/home/someuser/.ssh/id_rsa"`

 In this example, the command will decrypt the vault item with name `ssh-private` and will create an itermediate file within your vault's directory under the `symlinks` directory to act as the symlink's target file then will symlink the destination file to the intermediate target file.